jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 For now, the tree is dying.

 The buildings, schools, power stations, roads—the whole civilization our ancestors planted—is aging fast.
-We harvest its energy but don't return nearly enough so entropy is tearing it down.
+We harvest its energy but don't return enough, so entropy tears it down.
 I've handled the claims for much of it: car breakdowns, collapsed sewer lines, flooded basements, burned homes, blown generators, fallen bridges.
 Across thousands of people, no one wanted me to protest with them or even send them money.
 Each ring of that darn bell was a call for help.
 They wanted their technology healed, like antiseptic on a cut.

 We aren't doing that fast enough.

 As a result, we're perhaps facing an extinction event.
 This is not a dramatic statement.
 As you've seen, entropy often "wins".
 We're under threat because instead of healing our technological ecosystem, we go in circles, fighting over policies as if they were religious scriptures.
 All the while, we need the progressive-minded to find the neglected niches and invent solutions, and the conservative-minded to build the means to mass-produce them.

 We don't know how.
 We're not supposed to.
 No one has built a working ecosystem using Internet Age tools.
 Caesar bridged the Rhine to frighten the Germans—twice.
-We are those Germans now, at the river's edge, and like grazers needing to find new fertile soil, someone has to cross the dangerous waters and plant many new giving trees with the tools we have.
+We are those Germans now, at the river's edge, and like grazers needing to find new fertile soil, or explorers looking for the next island, someone has to cross the dangerous waters and plant many new giving trees with the tools we have.

 Reimagining society is hard.
 It's full of failure, natural and artificial, because no one has been here before.